 Along with neural tube development, folate affects DNA synthesis in multiple ways.
-Folate is involved in the construction of purines and pyrimidines, the building blocks of nucleic acids.[17]
-Folate is also necessary to make sadenosylmethionine (SAM), which acts as a methyl donor in the synthesis of DNA.[17]
+Folate is involved in the construction of purines and pyrimidines, the building blocks of nucleic acids [17] Folate also necessary make adenosylmethionine (SAM), which acts as a methyl donor in the synthesis of DNA.
 Because of its role in these important mechanisms, fetal DNA would be significantly altered if a maternal folate deficiency is present.
 One possible outcome is DNA mutation, which could prevent normal gene expression.
-For example, a tumorsuppressing gene might be turned off, altering normal immune function in preventing cancer growth.
-[17] Thompson et al. [18] examined the relationship between maternal supplementation of folate and iron during pregnancy and incidences of acute lymphoblastic leukemia (ALL) in their children.
+For example, a tumour-suppressing gene might be turned off, altering normal immune function in preventing cancer growth.[17]
+[18] examined the relationship between maternal supplementation of folate and iron during pregnancy and incidences of acute lymphoblastic leukemia (ALL) in their children.
 Increased rates of ALL were found in children whose mothers did not take iron and folate supplements.
-Iron alone did not seem to reduce the risk of developing ALL; however iron in combination with folate was shown to have a protective effect in decreasing the risk for ALL.
-Thompson and his associates (2001), concluded that maternal folate supplementation throughout pregnancy plays an important role in reducing the risk for childhood ALL.
-[18]
+Iron alone did not seem to reduce the risk of developing ALL; however, iron in combination with folate was shown to have a protective effect in decreasing the risk for ALL.
+Concluded that maternal folate supplementation throughout pregnancy plays an important role in reducing the risk for childhood ALL [18].